Teacher: John Immel

 Teacher: Susan Bass

-Susan Bass is an Ayurvedic Practitioner and Ayurvedic Yoga Therapist who is the Founder and Director of the Sarasvati Mission and the Sarasvati Institute of Ayurvedic Yoga Therapy.
+Susan Bass is an Ayurvedic Practitioner and Ayurvedic Yoga Therapist.
 She has been training people in the Vedic traditions for over 16 years.
-In addition to training teachers at her own school she is also Adjunct Faculty in the Master of Science in Ayurveda at the National University of Natural Medicine.
 Susan has taught Ayurveda at OHSU Medical School, University of Portland School of Nursing, Nike International and International Association of Yoga Therapy.

 AP, E-RYT 500, Adjunct Faculty, NUNM